 46. Indulge in a Healing Spa

 Berkeley Springs has 102° mineral waters to enjoy in private walk-in tubs.
 This is one of the nation’s oldest health “healing spas”, most notably used by George Washington for years.
+I soaked in the Old Roman baths, which have been spruced up to todays standards, but still using the same methods as hundreds of years ago.
+It is money well spent and a great way to indulge in self care.

 47. Tour the JQ Dickinson Salt Works